nayeonk/itpwebdev/notes-and-assignments/notes/104/widgets.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/ZsupViGHy_0" frameborder="0" allowfullscreen></iframe>
 ```

 One thing to note, this will NOT work if you are viewing your page from the file system (file://).
 If you want this to work, change the src attribute and add in http://.
+Many of these plugins use __protocol relative__ urls.
+This means that the widget will base its URL off of the protocol of your web page.
+This makes it easy when you are testing your site under http and https.

 Other media embeds you might want to explore include:

 * Google Maps
 * Soundcloud
+* Vimeo

 ### Twitter Widgets